 Added security could also mean more friction, but not always

 The more layers added to MFA, the better for security.
 Higher security can prevent many bad actors from presenting a threat, but if users have to face high friction as well, most likely they will use other services.
 Users hate friction, particularly in their mobile user experience.
 In 2018, less than 10% of Google's users had activated optional two-factor authentication (2FA), so, it is clear that users choose a frictionless experience over security when given the chance.
 Even so, it is a necessity to keep users safe.
 So, how to give them the choice to have a frictionless experience and still provide an opportunity to choose enhanced security?

 Any MFA strategy should rely on the highest security and lowest friction methods possible.
-2FA is enough, if the authentication methods used follow these same guidelines.
+2FA is enough if the authentication methods are used to follow these same guidelines.